apache/samza/docs/startup/preview/index.md

 #### IV.
 Processor

-The lowest execution unit of a Samza application is the StreamProcessor.
-It reads the configs generated from the [ApplicationRunner](/learn/documentation/{{site.version}}/api/javadocs/org/apache/samza/runtime/ApplicationRunner.html)) and processes the input stream partitions assigned by the JobCoordinator.
-It can access local state using a [KeyValueStore]((/learn/documentation/{{site.version}}/api/javadocs/org/apache/samza/storage/KeyValueStore.html)) either RocksDB or memory and remote state using multithreading.
+The lowest execution unit of a Samza application is the processor.
+It reads the configs generated from the [ApplicationRunner](/learn/documentation/{{site.version}}/api/javadocs/org/apache/samza/runtime/ApplicationRunner.html) and processes the input stream partitions assigned by the JobCoordinator.
+It can access local state using a [KeyValueStore]((/learn/documentation/{{site.version}}/api/javadocs/org/apache/samza/storage/KeyValueStore.html)) implementation (e.g. RocksDB or in-memory) and remote state (e.g. REST service) using multithreading.

 ---